 Generally, there was a presumption that a majority of voting rights resulted in control.
-When the Company, directly or indirectly, had less than a majority of the voting or similar rights of an investee, it considered all relevant facts and circumstances in assessing whether it had power over an investee, including:
+When the Company had less than a majority of the voting or similar rights of an investee, the Group considered all relevant facts and circumstances in assessing whether it had power over an investee, including:

-- (i) the contractual arrangement with the other vote holders of the investee; - (ii) rights arising from other contractual arrangements; and - (iii) the voting rights and potential voting rights of the Company.
+- (i) the contractual arrangement with the other vote holders of the investee; - (ii) rights arising from other contractual arrangements; and - (iii) the voting rights and potential voting rights of the Group.

 The financial statements of the subsidiaries were prepared for the same reporting period as the Company, using consistent accounting policies.
-The results of subsidiaries were consolidated from the date on which the Company, directly or indirectly, obtained control, and continued to be consolidated until the date that such control ceased.
+The results of subsidiaries were consolidated from the date on which the Group obtained control, and continued to be consolidated until the date that such control ceased.